goblinchess/GoblinChessChromiaBackend/README.md

 ### Chaotic Mode
 - More unpredictable gameplay, since the result of every attack is determined by rolling dice.
 Primarily for kids or if you want to beat someone above your rating.

-## 🏗️ Architecture
+## 🏗️ Gameplay and Core Modules

-This is a "dApp" and it is built using **Rell**, Chromia's domain-specific language for blockchain development.
+This is a "dApp" - a Decentralized Application - which is built using **Rell**, Chromia's domain-specific language for blockchain development.

+### Playing the Game
+The gameplay consists of four main phases:
+1. **Register as a Player**: Create your player profile with a unique username
+2. **Join Lobby or Create Challenge**: Find opponents through the lobby system or direct challenges
+3. **Play**: Alternate between playing spell cards and moving pieces
+4. **Win Conditions**: Achieve checkmate, stalemate, or timeout victory

+### Core Modules
 The archtecture is based on the entity-relationship concept (from relational databases).
 Here are some core conepts:

-### Core Modules
 - **Game Management**: Player registration, game creation, lobby system.
 - **Turn System**: Turn progression with card/move/neutral phases.
 - **Piece Logic**: Traditional chess piece behavior and movement validation, with extra rules for enchanted pieces.